tolauwae/phd-thesis/src/foundations/foundations.typ

     "fig:stlc.reversible")

 A common approach to implementing a reversible debugger is to periodically store snapshots of the program state, and reconstruct the execution from the last snapshot @engblom12:review @klimushenkova17:improving.
+These type of reversible debuggers are often called _reconstruction-based reversible debuggers_ @engblom12:review.
 Formalising this approach requires only few extensions to the semantics of the conventional debugger.
 We list the new syntax and evaluation rules for the reversible debugger in @fig:stlc.reversible.
 // go back to start and rerun -> we need to keep track of the number of steps

-We extend the syntax of the debugger with a list of snapshots, which are tuples of program counters and terms.
+We extend the syntax of the debugger server with a list of snapshots, which are tuples of program counters and terms.
 The commands are extended with a _backwards step_ command, which takes a single step backwards in the program.
 To handle this command we need five additional server rules, specifically, the _BackwardStep0_, _BackwardStep2_, and _BackwardStep2_ rules, along with two fallback rules.